Somalia downplays EU criticism over ouster of former leader | DW | 28.07.2020

 The al-Shabab factor

-The fragile central government controls only a fraction of Somali's territory and is facing an insurgency from the al-Qeada- affiliated al-Shabab militant group.
+The fragile central government controls only a fraction of Somalia's territory and is facing an insurgency from the al-Qaeda- affiliated al-Shabab militant group.

 A whopping 170 of parliament's 178 MPs backed the no-confidence motion against the former prime minister on Saturday, brought on mainly as a result of Khaire's perceived failure to pave the way towards fully democratic elections.